-'High-Net-Worth' Businesses within Barclays UK and Barclays International that provide banking and other services to high-net worth customers.
+'High-Net-Worth' Businesses that provide banking and other services to high net worth customers.

-'High-quality liquid assets (HQLA)' HQLA comprise eligible and unencumbered cash or assets that can be converted into cash at little or no loss of value in private markets, to meet liquidity needs arising from a liquidity stress scenario or event.
+'High-quality liquid assets (HQLA)' Comprise eligible and unencumbered cash or assets that can be converted into cash at little or no loss of value in private markets, to meet liquidity needs arising from a liquidity stress scenario or event.
 Please refer to 'Level 1 assets' and 'Level 2 assets'.

 'High Risk' In retail banking, 'High Risk' is defined as the subset of up-to-date customers who, either through an event or observed behaviour, exhibit potential financial difficulty.
 Where appropriate, these customers are proactively contacted to assess whether assistance is required.
 'Home loan' A loan to purchase a residential property.
 The property is then used as collateral to guarantee repayment of the loan.
 The borrower gives the lender a lien against the property and the lender can foreclose on the property if the borrower does not repay the loan per the agreed terms.
 Also known as a residential mortgage.

-'IHC' or 'US IHC' Barclays US LLC, the intermediate holding company established by Barclays in July 2016, which holds most of Barclays' subsidiaries and assets in the US.
+'IHC' or 'US IHC' The intermediate US holding company, Barclays US LLC, which holds most of Barclays' subsidiaries and assets in the US.